munemo/atm_challenge_2020/README.md

-This Repo is for the ATM challenge in week 1.
+# This Repo is for the ATM challenge in week 1.

-What is an ATM?
+## The Code

-An ATM is a machine that lets the user withdraw and transfer money.
+Our code is for an ATM machine that lets the user withdraw and transfer money.
 It also lets the user check their balance without having to go to the bank.

+## Dependencies

+Our code has was tested using rspec and developed with in Ruby.

+## Setup

+To be updated

+## Instructions

+To be updated

+## License

+MIT-license

-User stories
+## User stories

 As a user
 I want to have a bank account